xpladev/docs/content/en/develop/develop/tools/contracts/about-contracts.md

 2. [Install @xpla/contracts](#2-install-xplacontracts)
 3. [Create a smart contract](#3-create-a-smart-contract)

-By the end of this guide, you'll be able to create and deploy smart contracts that interact with XPLA Chain's precompile contracts.
+By the end of this guide, you'll be able to create and deploy smart contracts that interact with CONX Chain's precompile contracts.

 ## Prerequisites